-Make others aware that you are looking for a job, what your expertise and experience is, and you could open career doors of opportunity.
+Make others aware that you are looking for a job and what your expertise and experience are, and you could open career doors of opportunity.

 For instance, if you attend a continuing education seminar, strike up conversations with other attendees and share your current job situation and your aspirations of future opportunities.